 Defenses for Texas Child Abuse Charges

-If you were accused of child abuse in Texas, there could be a variety of legal defenses available to you.
+If you were accused of child abuse in Texas, a variety of legal defenses could be available to you.
 The type of defense available will depend on the specific circumstances of each case and the individual facts involved.
 Common defenses to child abuse charges include:

 - False accusations